Why Clifford Chance?

 We proudly attribute these awards to a number of our initiatives, one being the firm’s strong networks such as the LGBT+ and Allies Network, Arcus and our BAME (Black, Asian and Minority Ethnicity) Committee.
 They provide an inclusive and integrated environment where our employees can be inspired, supported and encouraged.

 Arcus runs numerous events to bring people together and raise awareness.
-Events include ‘Carnival at Clifford Chance’, which, amongst other events, help our employees learn more about subjects like intersectional identities and cultural awareness.
+Events include ‘Carnival at Clifford Chance’, which, among other events, helps our employees learn more about subjects like intersectional identities and cultural awareness.

 As well as our strong networks, we understand the importance of promoting diversity within recruitment.
 There are a number of targets we’re striving towards.
 For example, we want at least 30% of our partners to be women.
 This target has been key to driving important changes within career development, mentoring and training.